This page was last reviewed on January 31, 2018.

 Lake Park Concession/Shower Building

-The Village plans to begin work in 2017 to revitalize the concession/shower/washroom building at Cumberland Lake Park.
+The Village is working to revitalize the concession/shower/washroom building at Cumberland Lake Park in spring 2018.

 Skate Park and Bike Jump Park in Village Park

-Construction of the much-anticipated Skatepark and Jump Park is moving ahead in spring 2017.
-The new skatepark and jump park will be built in Village Park adjacent to the Dog Park and Wellington Colliery Trail.
-The project is a collaboration between the Village and the Cumberland Community Schools Society (CCSS) and United Riders of Cumberland (UROC).
+Construction of the much-anticipated Skatepark and Jump Park is was completed in fall 2017.
+The project was a collaboration between the Village and the Cumberland Community Schools Society (CCSS) and United Riders of Cumberland (UROC).

-The 5200 square foot custom concrete skatepark will have a street section, a bowl and a mini-ramp.
-The Jump Park will include four dirt jump trails (beginner through to expert in difficulty rating), a pump track and a run bike trail.
+The 5200 square foot custom concrete skatepark has a street section, a bowl and a mini-ramp.
+The Jump Park includes four dirt jump trails (beginner through to expert in difficulty rating), a pump track and a run bike trail.

 The total value of the project is $465,000.
 The majority of project funding has come from the Village, as well as additional funding from the UROC and the CCSS via fundraising events, grants, and in-kind donations.
-Construction is slated to begin in late March 2017 with a target completion date of early summer 2017.
+Construction begin in spring 2017 with a target completion in summer 2017.
 For more information, see our Skatepark and Jump Park page.

 Village Park Family Area Landscape Improvements

-Work will proceed in 2017 on landscape improvements to the Family Area of Village park (adjacent to the playground).
-The project will include improvements to the park entrance, new concrete walkways and shrub beds, and the installation of an accessible picnic table and drinking water fountain.
+Work is completed in 2017 on landscape and accessibility improvements to the Family Area of Village park (adjacent to the playground).
+The project included improvements to the park entrance, new concrete walkways and shrub beds, and the installation of an accessible picnic table and drinking water fountain.

 Coal Creek Historic Park Chinatown Walking Tour

-Watch for the installation of new interpretive signs in Chinatown in the spring of 2017.
-In partnership with the Cumberland Museum and Archives, the Village has developed new content for the historic Chinatown Walking Tour in Coal Creek Historic Park.
+New interpretive signs were installed in Chinatown in the spring of 2017.
+In partnership with the Cumberland Museum and Archives, the Village developed new content for the historic Chinatown Walking Tour in Coal Creek Historic Park.
 A special thanks to Connie Graham from Vancouver Island University for research used in support of the project.